 - Introduction of new or unusual plant species needs to be approved by the university landscape manager who may consult with the Arboretum Board.

-- The university arboretum does include edible plants such as fruit trees, berry bushes, and herbs that are often ornamental, while providing a food source, and new edible plants are not being added to the landscaping.
+- The university arboretum contains edible plants such as fruit trees, berry bushes, and herbs as ornamentals, but they were not planted for use as a food source, and new edible plants are not being added to the landscaping.

 - Poisonous plants are not used near water, dining establishments, and children’s facilities.

 - University Facilities maintains a list of plants that should not to be used on campus because they are noxious, invasive, or poisonous.

 - Detailed and updated landscape design guidance is provided in the University’s Design and Construction Standards.

 Facilities has a Weather Essential team that assembles in the case of minor damage from high winds, floods, earthquakes, heavy snows, and fires.
 This team manages the clean-‐up and removal of any damaged trees and/or debris and also contracts tree removal services.

 If the situation in catastrophic an Incident Command Team is assembled and works with local emergency response teams.
 The University has practice drills to train staff.